hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Specify the FCIDUMP file containing the integrals and information relating to the single-particle basis.
-    Can also be an HDF5 file previously produced by HANDE from a FCIDUMP.
-To produce such a file you can use the dump_hdf5_generic_system lua function (see utils/utils for further information).
+    Can also be an HDF5 file previously produced by HANDE from a FCIDUMP for considerable gains in initialisation speed and read_in file size.
+To produce such a file you can use the dump_hdf5_generic_system lua function.
+For further information see :ref:`utils_hdf5_system_dump`.
 ``dipole_int_file``
     type: string.